Historic Warwick, we’re coming your way!

 Insider tip: If you only have time for a short walk, Sylvesters Lookout is a 940m return trail but you’ll need to be reasonably fit with some bushwalking experience.
 Immerse yourself in lush subtropical rainforest where fern and orchid clad trees tower over the track and enjoy rewarding views from the Main Range escarpment to the rugged peaks of the Scenic Rim.

 From the national park it’s under an hour to Warwick along the Cedar Route – named after the red cedar trees felled by the area’s pioneering timber-getters.
-Keep an eye out between Freestone and Warwick and you’ll see a patchwork of oats, sorghum and wheat growing on some of the most fertile land in the area.

 You’ll find the balance is just right in Warwick – beautifully preserved sandstone buildings, the meandering Condamine River, pretty parks and gardens bursting with blooms in spring, and lashings of country town charm with all the trappings of a thriving and creative regional city.